Marshall Latham Bond

-Marshall Latham Bond was one of two brothers who were Jack London's landlords and among his employers during the autumn of 1897 and the spring of 1898 during the Klondike Gold Rush.
+Marshall Latham Bond (March 10, 1867– September 6, 1941) was an American mining engineer, stockbroker, real estate broker, cowboy and outdoor guide.
+He was one of two brothers who were Jack London's landlords, and among his employers during the autumn of 1897 and the spring of 1898 during the Klondike Gold Rush.
 They were the owners of the dog that London fictionalized as Buck in his 1903 novel The Call of the Wild.

-Marshall Latham Bond was born at Mayhurst Plantation in Orange, Virginia in March 1867 and died in Seattle, Washington in 1941.
-He was the son of Judge Hiram Bond and Laura Ann Higgins.
-Marshall Bond was a mining engineer, stockbroker, real estate broker, cowboy and outdoor guide.

 Early life and education

+Marshall Latham Bond was born on March 10, 1867, at Mayhurst plantation in Orange, Virginia.
+He was the son of Laura Ann Higgins and Judge Hiram Bond.

-In 1872 Judge Hiram Bond purchased a quarter section 160 acre ranch named Villa Park near Denver, Colorado.
+In 1872, his father purchased a quarter section 160 acre ranch named Villa Park near Denver, Colorado.
 The land is now a neighborhood of Denver.
 Hiram Bond's brother-in-law was Latham Higgins, a Harvard-educated attorney, who owned a larger ranch further out of Denver.
 As he was growing up Marshall Bond and his older brother Louis were given increasing responsibilities on his father's and uncle's ranches.
 By the time they were at Yale University, during their summer vacations they were participating in buying trips and cattle drives as far away as New Mexico and Chihuahua, Mexico.

 He was educated at Denver Public Elementary Schools, The Gunnery from which he was expelled, and St. Paul School in Concord, New Hampshire.
-Among his experiences there was a legendary eating contest with his roommate Marion Ward Chanler in 1883.
-This resulted from the latter receiving ten pounds of Turkish delight from his grandfather, the Washington lobbyist Samuel Ward.
-The result was Bond losing and Chanler dying.
 Marshall Bond went to college at Yale University, where he was a member of Delta Psi.
 He graduated in 1888.
 He reentered college for post graduate studies in mining at Stanford University and obtained a master's degree in 1896.

-Marshall Bond was married to Amy Louise Burnett, daughter of Charles Hiram Burnett, Sr. and Jeanette Campbell McLean.
+Marshall Bond was married in 1900 to Amy Louise Burnett, the daughter of Jeanette Campbell McLean and Charles Hiram Burnett, Sr..
 Charles H. Burnett was from Seattle, where he had been City Treasurer, a commission merchant, a real estate investor and an operator of coal mines.
 When his wife died young he had sent Amy Louise Burnett to live during high school with family friends Mr. and Mrs. Howard Cranston Potter of Tacoma who had children.
 One of Amy Louise Burnett's guardians daughters, Bertha Potter Paschall Boeing, was later the wife of aviation industrialist William Boeing.
-Bond and his wife had two sons, Richard Marshall Bond and Marshall Bond, Jr. Richard was named for his godfather Richard Melancthon Hurd.
+Bond and his wife had two sons, Richard Marshall Bond and Marshall Bond Jr. Richard was named for his godfather Richard Melancthon Hurd.